fpiette/OverbyteICS/ReadMe8.txt

 directory in either in the library path or in projects Search path).

-Actual use of SSL in your applications also requires the OpenSSL files LIBEAY32.DLL and SSLEAY32.DLL being available somewhere in the path.
-Note different DLLs are needed for Win32 and Win64 applications.
-The ICS distribution includes the latest Win32 OpenSSL files in the .\OpenSSL-Win32 directory and the two main DLLs duplicated in .\Samples\delphi\sslinternet.
+Actual use of SSL in your applications also requires the OpenSSL files libcrypto-1_1.dll (or libcrypto-1_1-x64.dll) and libssl-1_1.dll (or libssl-1_1-x64).dll being available somewhere in the path.
+The ICS distribution includes the latest Win32 OpenSSL files in the .\OpenSSL-Win32 directory and the four main DLLs duplicated in .\Samples\delphi\sslinternet.

 Other OpenSSL files, including older and Win64, may be downloaded from: